Human Resource Services

 21. 21Q: What happens to my benefits if I am on unpaid FMLA leave?

 If you have a flexible spending account (FSA) and are in FMLA unpaid status, contributions to the account will cease until you return to work.
-You also will not accrue sick or vacation leave during unpaid FMLA leave.
+You also will not accrue sick or vacation time off during unpaid FMLA leave.

 22. 22Q: Can UNI cancel my coverage if I can't afford to pay my share of health and dental premiums while on unpaid FMLA leave?